To preserve and share the history of the Village of Nampa and communities within the boundaries of Northern Sunrise County.

 In March 2017, the Ukrainian Catholic Church of the Holy Ghost was relocated to the museum grounds from the hamlet of Reno, AB fourteen kilometers away.
 The church is open for tours in the summer and can be booked for private ceremonies.

 The Nampa and District Historical Society exists to promote activities, programs and operations that promote the continuing collection of artefacts and historical information about Nampa and its surrounding communities that have impacted on its history.
-The Nampa and District Museum is operated by a board of ten directors.
+The Nampa and District Museum is operated by a board of ten directors and a representative from each municipality.

 Shannon Gadsby, Secretary